Live from the Southern Command in sunny South Florida.

 Thank you, sir.

-Um I have a I have a report uh from the ground that I I want to preface a little bit, and uh I want to it it re it involved the Trayvon Martin case.
+I have a report from the ground that I want to preface a little bit, and it involves the Trayvon Martin case.

-Uh I want to say not that it's not serious, it's a very serious case, and maybe there was wrongdoing, and maybe the law needs to be revived.
+It's a very serious case, and maybe there was wrongdoing, and maybe the law needs to be revitted.

-However, and the point I wanted to get to was that by and large, um throughout the community down here, the the tension and the anger that is played up in the media does not exist.
+However, and the point I wanted to get to was that, by and large, throughout the community down here, the tension and the anger that is played up in the media does not exist.

-In throughout South Florida, which is a a pretty broad area, um, which you would expect to be equal or more so than throughout the country.
+In throughout South Florida, which is a pretty broad area, which you would expect to be equal or more so than throughout the country.

 Okay, interesting question.

-Um you're speaking of South Florida, but have the uh have the race industry guys been able to to really work up the whole nation about this.
+You're speaking of South Florida, but have the race industry guys been able to really work up the whole nation about this?

-They there was a there was a march last weekend that drew, I think uh about a tenth of what they expected.
+There was a march last weekend that drew, I think, about a tenth of what they expected.

 Well, I don't know.